Civil Rights Movement Timeline

 Fourteen-year-old Chicagoan Emmett Till is visiting family in Mississippi when he is kidnapped, brutally beaten, shot, and dumped in the Tallahatchie River for allegedly whistling at a white woman.
 Two white men, J. W. Milam and Roy Bryant, are arrested for the murder and acquitted by an all-white jury.
 They later boast about committing the murder in a Look magazine interview.
 The case becomes a cause célèbre of the civil rights movement.

-(Montgomery, Ala.)
+Rosa Parks (Montgomery, Ala.)
 NAACP member Rosa Parks refuses to give up her seat at the front of the "colored section" of a bus to a white passenger, defying a southern custom of the time.
-In response to her arrest the Montgomery black community launches a bus boycott, which will last for more than a year, until the buses are desegregated Dec.
+In response to her arrest, the Montgomery Black community launches a bus boycott, which will last for more than a year, until the buses are desegregated Dec.
 21, 1956.
-As newly elected president of the Montgomery Improvement Association (MIA), Reverend Martin Luther King, Jr., is instrumental in leading the boycott.
+As the newly elected president of the Montgomery Improvement Association (MIA), Reverend Martin Luther King, Jr., is instrumental in leading the boycott.

 Martin Luther King, Charles K. Steele, and Fred L. Shuttlesworth establish the Southern Christian Leadership Conference, of which King is made the first president.
 The SCLC becomes a major force in organizing the civil rights movement and bases its principles on nonviolence and civil disobedience.
 According to King, it is essential that the civil rights movement not sink to the level of the racists and hatemongers who oppose them: "We must forever conduct our struggle on the high plane of dignity and discipline," he urges.

-(Little Rock, Ark.)
-Formerly all-white Central High School learns that integration is easier said than done.
-Nine black students are blocked from entering the school on the orders of Governor Orval Faubus.
+(Little Rock, Arkansas) Formerly all-white Central High School learns that integration is easier said than done.
+Nine Black students are blocked from entering the school on the orders of Governor Orval Faubus.
 President Eisenhower sends federal troops and the National Guard to intervene on behalf of the students, who become known as the "Little Rock Nine."
+The plight of the Arkansas nine draws national attention with all nine of the African-American students being admitted into the school by the end of September.

 (Raleigh, N.C.)
-The Student Nonviolent Coordinating Committee (SNCC) is founded at Shaw University, providing young blacks with a place in the civil rights movement.
+The Student Nonviolent Coordinating Committee (SNCC) is founded at Shaw University, providing young Black people with a place in the civil rights movement.
 The SNCC later grows into a more radical organization, especially under the leadership of Stokely Carmichael (1966–1967).

-Over the spring and summer, student volunteers begin taking bus trips through the South to test out new laws that prohibit segregation in interstate travel facilities, which includes bus and railway stations.
+Over the spring and summer, student volunteers begin taking bus trips through the South to test out new laws that prohibit segregation in interstate travel facilities, which include bus and railway stations.
 Several of the groups of "freedom riders," as they are called, are attacked by angry mobs along the way.
-The program, sponsored by The Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC), involves more than 1,000 volunteers, black and white.
+The program, sponsored by The Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC), involves more than 1,000 volunteers, both Black and white individuals.
+Freedom rides often result in police arrests and violent protests but help to highlight the issue of segregation.

-James Meredith becomes the first black student to enroll at the University of Mississippi.
-Violence and riots surrounding the incident cause President Kennedy to send 5,000 federal troops.
+James Meredith becomes the first Black student to enroll at the University of Mississippi.
+Violence and riots surrounding the incident caused President Kennedy to send 5,000 federal troops.
+Meredith reported experiencing continual harassment during his time at the university but graduated with a degree in political science.

-Martin Luther King is arrested and jailed during anti-segregation protests in Birmingham, Ala.; he writes his seminal "Letter from Birmingham Jail," arguing that individuals have the moral duty to disobey unjust laws.
+Martin Luther King Jr. is arrested and jailed during anti-segregation protests in Birmingham, Ala.; he writes his seminal "Letter from Birmingham Jail," arguing that individuals have the moral duty to disobey unjust laws.
+It emphasizes his belief in non-violence while urging religious people to break loose from the "paralyzing chains of conformity".

-During civil rights protests in Birmingham, Ala., Commissioner of Public Safety Eugene "Bull" Connor uses fire hoses and police dogs on black demonstrators.
+During civil rights protests in Birmingham, Alabama, Commissioner of Public Safety Eugene "Bull" Connor uses fire hoses and police dogs on Black demonstrators.
 These images of brutality, which are televised and published widely, are instrumental in gaining sympathy for the civil rights movement around the world.

-The 24th Amendment abolishes the poll tax, which originally had been instituted in 11 southern states after Reconstruction to make it difficult for poor blacks to vote.
+The 24th Amendment abolishes the poll tax, which originally had been instituted in 11 southern states after Reconstruction to make it difficult for poor Black people to vote.
+The poll tax was a fee required by states before a person became eligible to vote in a national election.
+Scrapping the poll tax, President Lyndon B. Johnson said, “There can be no one too poor to vote.”

 President Johnson signs the Civil Rights Act of 1964.
+The legislation is originally presented by John F. Kennedy before his assassination in 1963.
 The most sweeping civil rights legislation since Reconstruction, the Civil Rights Act prohibits discrimination of all kinds based on race, color, religion, or national origin.
-The law also provides the federal government with the powers to enforce desegregation.
+The law also provides the federal government with the power to enforce desegregation.

-Congress passes the Voting Rights Act of 1965, making it easier for Southern blacks to register to vote.
-Literacy tests, poll taxes, and other such requirements that were used to restrict black voting are made illegal.
+Congress passes the Voting Rights Act of 1965, making it easier for Southern Black people to register to vote.
+Literacy tests, poll taxes, and other such requirements that were used to restrict Black voting are made illegal.

 Aug.
 11—17, 1965